 Pre-Installation

-Utilities are marked.
-You clear movable items from the fence line.
+Utilities get marked.
+You clear the fence line.
 We confirm timing and access.

 5. 5

-Post holes are dug to proper depth.
-Posts are set plumb in concrete.
-This foundation determines fence longevity.
+Holes dug to proper depth.
+Posts set plumb in concrete.
+This is the foundation that determines how long the fence holds up.

 6. 6

-Rails and infill materials are attached with precision.
-Gates are built and hung.
-Hardware is installed.
+Rails and pickets attached carefully.
+Gates built and hung.
+Hardware installed.

 7. 7